andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variables.md

   - GEES
   - General
 ---
 Variables are used to store data.
 You can think of them like a container.
 The shape of the container is defined by the [[5 Datatypes|Datatype]] and then you can put any fitting value inside the container.
+Python variables are labels for objects.
+They point to memory locations storing values.

+# Summary
+- **Definition:** Variables are labels for objects in memory used to store data.
+- **Usage:**
+	- Create using `=`.
+Python infers the datatype automatically.
+	- Reassign variables to new or different types of values anytime.
+	- Use `del` to delete variables.
+- **Naming:**
+	- Start with a letter/underscore; contain letters, numbers, and underscores only.
+	- Avoid reserved keywords or shadowing built-ins.
+	- Use descriptive names, preferably in `snake_case` or `camelCase`.
+- **Scope:**
+	- **Global:** Accessible throughout the program.
+	- **Local:** Limited to within functions.
+- **Type Hinting:** Optional annotations (e.g., `x: int = 5`) clarify variable types.

 # Definition and Usage
 ## Creating/Accessing
 Use the assignment operator `=` to create and assign values to a variable.
 To do this you have to use the Syntax `variable_name = value`.

 Variables in Python are not explicitly declared with a datatype.
-Instead, Python (the interpreter) automatically picks a fitting type based on the assigned value.
+Instead, Python automatically picks a fitting type based on the assigned value at runtime.
+This also means/has the drawback that datatype errors/incompatibilities happen at runtime and can't easily be detected beforehand.

 You can reassign a variable to a new value with the same syntax as creating one.
 You can change it to any value, even values of a different datatype.

 ```python
 number = 10       # name: number; value 10; type: Integer